 What are some things you would pursue if you had the clarity?

-If you enjoyed today’s post, be sure to subscribe via email using the below form.
+If you enjoyed learning about a few benefits to becoming a minimalist, be sure to subscribe via email using the below form.

 If you have any questions you would like me to answer, please leave them below in the comments!